-Therefore, it is highly necessary to reinforce territorial partnerships for development, led by local government, that include all relevant stakeholders: civil society organisations, private sector and academia.
-This may constitute an opportunity to define projects in a structured, transparent way and priorities that guide the actions of all urban stakeholders to develop consensus-based solutions.
+Therefore, it is highly necessary to reinforce territorial partnerships for development, led by local government, in partnership with community/citizens organisations, private sector and academia.
+Such partnerships constitute an opportunity to define projects, especially when based on community collected data, in a structured, transparent way.
+It will also promote good governance through the development of consensus-based solutions that maximize the comparative advantages of each stakeholder.
 This will also ensure stronger and more responsive accountability.

-Citizens' and urban stakeholders' participation requires the establishment of permanent mechanisms for dialogue, such as the city forums established in many cities in the world.
+Citizens' and urban stakeholders' participation requires the establishment of mechanisms for dialogue, such as the city forums established in many cities in the world.
 Cities are the world's greatest assets for pursuing sustainable development.
 We therefore believe that these partnerships and platforms for cities are crucial to realize good urban governance, promote sustainable economic growth and foster social inclusion.